Our Summer Specials Will Keep You COOL! Call Us Today! Read More

 Unfortunately, being buried down in concrete doesn’t help to prevent leaks from starting in the pipes.
 The pipes can abrade against the concrete as they move around, which is common for hot water pipes because they expand and contract with the heat.
 In fact, around 80% of slab leaks are in the hot water pipes.
 Chemicals in the water can also cause forms of corrosion that lead to leaking.
 Shifts in the slab from settling into the ground can also cause breaks.

 The biggest obstacle to fixing slab leaks is knowing they’re there in the first place.
-A leak down under concrete isn’t the easiest problem to spot—until it starts to cause major damage and water seeps up through the floors.
-You don’t want it to reach that stage, so here are early warning signs you may have a slab leak:
+A leak down under concrete isn’t the easiest problem to spot until it starts to cause major damage and water seeps up through the floors.
+You don’t want it to reach that stage, so here are early signs of a hidden leak that could indicate a slab issue:

 • The water heater turns on and off at times when no one is using hot water.
 This could be due to leaks from the hot water lines.